sgilda/jboss-brms-quickstarts/stateful-ksession/README.md

         mvn clean install jboss-as:deploy

-4. This will deploy `web/target/brms-stateful-ksession-web.war.war` to the running instance of the server.
+4. This deploys `web/target/brms-stateful-ksession-web.war` to the running instance of the server.

 Access the application